Rachael-Kasudi/e-commerce-sales-analysis/README.md

 This project simulates a real-world data analyst workflow — from raw data cleaning to delivering business recommendations.

 ## Business Value
-This project demonstrates how businesses can:
+It demonstrates how businesses can:
 - Identify high-performing products
 - Understand customer behavior
 - Optimize sales strategies